RSS isn’t new, it’s been around since the 1990’s but it’s massively undervalued and can help you transform the way you communicate with your audience

 Active Campaign overs a wide feature-set and an automation first approach to email marketing.
 In their words, ActiveCampaign was built to give growing businesses the tools they need to compete with even much larger companies.

-ConvertKit is developed for creators and in their words, ConvertKit is the go-to marketing hub for creators that helps you grow and monetize your audience with ease.
+ConvertKit is developed for creators and in their words, ConvertKit is the go-to marketing hub for creators that helps you grow and monetise your audience with ease.

 Mailerlite is a solution born out of agency life.
 In their words, We’re big believers in the power of keeping it simple.
 No unnecessary features or complicated processes.
 We are 100% focused on building something our customers need and love to use.